CoHuK/sudoku/README.md

 ## 💰 Cost

-This project is designed to run **completely free** for the first year:
+This project is designed to run **completely free** for the first year (6 months, if you have a new AWS free-tier):

 - **AWS Free Tier**: t2.micro EC2 instance
 - **Cloudflare Free Plan**: CDN and SSL